 \section{Methodology}

-In this section, we start with our constructed novel Language-Prompted Localization Dataset with scenarios analysis and detailed description of data construction in \cref{subsec: LPDD}.
-Leveraging this dataset, we present \textbf{Griffon}, a purely Large Vision Language Model (LVLM) based localization baseline.
-We detail the unified conversational input-output representation under streamlined structure (\cref{subsec:unified}).
+In this section, we start with our constructed novel Language-prompted Localization Dataset with scenarios analysis and detailed description of data construction in \cref{subsec: LPDD}.
+Leveraging this dataset, we present \textbf{Griffon}, a purely LVLM-based localization baseline.
+We detail the unified conversational input-output representation under a streamlined structure (\cref{subsec:unified}).
 And we further detail our two-stage training pipeline in \cref{subsec: training}.
-Finally, for the optimization of multi-obejct scenarios, we present the training-free scoring mechanism in \cref{subsec:score}.
+Finally, for the optimization of multi-object scenarios, we present the training-free scoring mechanism in \cref{subsec:score}.

-\subsection{Language-Prompted Localization Dataset}
+\subsection{Language-prompted Localization Dataset}

-\subsubsection{Scenarios Analysis}
+\subsubsection{Scenarios Analysis.}

-In real world, a user may label the object with texts at different granularity.
+In the real world, a user may label the object with texts at different granularity.
 This granularity of texts can be clarified as fine-grained referents and coarse-grained categories.
-Current LVLMs\cite{chen2023shikra, kosmos-2} focus on the single referent localization and neglect the much challenging multiple objects localization.
+Current LVLMs\cite{chen2023shikra, kosmos-2} focus on the single referent localization and neglect the much more challenging multiple objects localization.
 Besides, there are scenarios where the target might not be present in the image.
-Hence, based on the quantity and type of labels specified, as depicted in \cref{fig:Compare}, language-prompted localization in the real-world setting can be categorized into four distinct scenarios:\begin{itemize} \item Single Referent Localization (1 vs 1): Models are required to distinguish the target from others and output the precise coordinates of that specific object. \item One Category with Multi Objects (1 vs n): Upon receiving a category name or a descriptive phrase, the model locates and outputs the coordinates of all matching objects. \item An Non-existing Referent (None): If the input includes descriptions of nonexistent object, the model indicates this by returning a 'None' output. \item Multi Categories with Multi Objects (n vs n): When inputs comprise multiple descriptions, varying in both granularity and existence, the model identifies and outputs the coordinates of all discernible objects. \end{itemize}
+Hence, based on the quantity and type of labels specified, as depicted in \cref{fig:Compare}, language-prompted localization in the real-world setting can be categorized into four distinct scenarios: \begin{itemize} \item Single Referent Localization (1 \vs 1): Models are required to distinguish the target from others and output the precise coordinates of that specific object. \item One Category with Multi Objects (1 \vs n): Upon receiving a category name or a descriptive phrase, the model locates and outputs the coordinates of all matching objects. \item An Non-existing Referent (None): If the input includes descriptions of nonexistent objects, the model indicates this by returning a 'None' output. \item Multi Categories with Multi Objects (n \vs n): When inputs comprise multiple descriptions, varying in both granularity and existence, the model identifies and outputs the coordinates of all discernible objects. \end{itemize}

-\subsubsection{Data Construction}
+\subsubsection{Data Construction.}